Qumulo/aws-quickstart-cloud-q/README.md

 [![Qumulo Logo](https://qumulo.com/wp-content/uploads/2021/06/CloudQ-Logo_OnLight.png)](http://qumulo.com)

 # aws-quickstart-cloud-q
-AWS CloudFormation templates hosted by AWS in regional Quick Start buckets to deploy a Qumulo cluster with one to 20 instances per the AWS Well Architected Framework.
+AWS CloudFormation templates hosted by AWS in regional Quick Start buckets to deploy a Qumulo cluster with 4 to 20 instances per the AWS Well Architected Framework.
 Supports usable capacities from 1TB to 6PB with all Qumulo Core features.

 ## Requirements